A wrap up of 10 years of my solo travels in Australia

 I am a day-traveller.
 I don’t really like to travel at night even when I am in the company of someone.
 At the beginning of my solo travels in Australia I did not feel comfortable with the idea of travelling alone at night as in Australia it’s not uncommon to travel at night.
 On my first trip to Uluru I travelled with Greyhound and had to wait for a bus connection in Erldunda in the middle of the night.
 Likewise I was dropped off at 3.30 in the night the bus when I reached my hostel in Lakes Entrance and waited for a train connection at 4.00 am in a Queensland’s railway station.
 Thanks to the friendly Aussies I never felt unsafe and this is what made me feel at ease when travelling alone at night.

-Places of Australia I feel at home
+Places on my travels Australia where I felt at home

 Australia is a great country to travel alone, especially for women.
 Some time ago I wrote about why I love Australia with the special moments I treasure.
 On my solo travels in Australia I have discovered beautiful places, and at times it has been hard to leave.
 Places that were somehow familiar to me and where I immediately felt at home.
 Here are a few places that I can call home in Australia.